zooteld/ombre/ombre/README.rst

 ##################################
 We believe every single contribution from every one should remains in the history.

 Therefore every discussion will be remain safe and untouched.
+Also, enough accumulated contribution means a portion of dev fund, this why we want to come back to 6% dev fund.

 To contribure to this project, you need just to learn how to use `git` ,  `restructuredtext` (rst), pull request and  of course a simple text editor like `geany <https://geany.org>`_ .